Nuclearfossil/fbxdebugger/README.md

     // if (ImGui::GetIO().MouseWheel != 0 && IsItemHovered())
 ```

+### lumix.h

+The current curve editor was pulled from the Lumix engine (https://github.com/nem0/LumixEngine).
+There used to be a fair number of other functions in there,
+but as I'm not currently using them, I'd rather not maintain them.

 ## Notes

 This project used the FBX sdk - due to file size, you'll need to grab the FBX sdk yourself and put it into extern/fbx.